Native iOS

 🧱 Project Environment

-📂 Required Artifacts & Info from REL-ID Admin
+📂 SDK Artifacts & Info Required (From REL-ID Admin)

 Agent_info.txt | Contains the application ID in binary format for SDK initialization |